tudat-team/tudat-space/docs/source/user-guide/tudatpy-submodules.rst

 The top-level submodules of tudatpy are:

-* :doc:`tudatpy.dynamics <numerical_simulation>`: This submodule contains the interfaces for the primary application of Tudatpy: numerical state propagation and estimation.
+* :doc:`tudatpy.dynamics <dynamics>`: This submodule contains the interfaces for one of core application of Tudatpy: numerical state propagation.
 The functionality in this submodule consists of a large number of interconnected elements that work together as a whole.
-The usability of separate functions/classes in this submodule *outside* of the Tudatpy framework is very limited, and this functionality is typically only used within a Tudatpy numerical simulation.
+The usability of separate functions/classes in this submodule *outside* of the Tudatpy framework can be limited, and this functionality is typically only used within a Tudatpy numerical simulation.
 Its further subdivision into submodules is discussed in more detail below.
+* :doc:`tudatpy.estimation <estimation>`: This submodule contains the interfaces for the other core application of Tudatpy: numerical state and parameter estimation.
+As with the ``dynamics`` module, the functionality in this submodule consists of a large number of interconnected elements that work together as a whole.
+Moreover, the ``estimation`` submodule relies heavily on the ``estimation`` submodule.
 * :doc:`tudatpy.astro <astro>`: This submodule contains various (semi-)standalone functions for astrodynamics applications, which can be used very well outside of a Tudat application/propagation.
 Submodules contain lists of frame conversions, element conversion, elementary orbit calculations, *etc.*.
 * :doc:`tudatpy.trajectory_design <trajectory_design>`: This submodule contains functionality for the preliminary design of a full (transfer) orbit, using for instance a Multiple Gravity Assist (MGA) or a low-thrust system.
 It relies on functionality in the ``astro`` submodule.
 It is largely independent of the ``numerical_simulation`` submodule, but does contain interface functions to allow the preliminary design to be used as an initial guess for a full numerical propagation.
 * :doc:`tudatpy.math <math>`:  This submodule contains various functions and classes for purely mathematical operations, such as numerical interpolation, *etc.*.